 JavaScript Immutable is a type of variable that can’t be changed.
-In JavaScript primitive types are immutable (or unchangeable), and the reference types are mutable (changeable).
+In JavaScript, primitive types are immutable (or unchangeable), and the reference types are mutable (changeable).

-Primitive types include numbers, strings, boolean, null, undefined.
-And reference types include objects, arrays and functions.
+Primitive types include numbers, strings, boolean, null, and undefined.
+Reference types include objects, arrays, and functions.

 Concept of Immutability